natenka/pyneng-book-en/docs/source/book/06_control_structures/while.rst

 Since the value of ``a`` is decreasing, the loop will not be infinite, and at some point the expression ``a > 0`` will become false.

-The following example is based on example about password from section which describes ``if`` construction use :ref:`if_example`.
+The following example is based on example about password from section which describes ``if`` statement use :ref:`if_example`.
 In that example, you had to re-run the script if the password did not meet the requirements.
-Using a while loop, you can make the script ask for a password again if it does not meet the requirements.
+Using a while loop, you can make the script ask for a password again if it does not meet the requirements (check_password_with_while.py):

-check_password_with_while.py file:

 .. code:: python